 Here’s an example of a sorority president’s resume skills section:

-4 reasons to put a fraternity or sorority on your resume
+Should you put your fraternity or sorority on your resume?

 1. Greek life demonstrates leadership and other transferable skills

-Similar to other extracurricular activities, fraternities and sororities have leadership positions that members can run for, such as president or treasurer.
+Similar to other extracurricular activities, fraternities and sororities have leadership positions that members can run for.

 If you’ve been appointed to one of these positions, you’ve probably planned meetings, calculated semesterly budgets, or managed your members on some level, all of which require leadership and other skills that are transferable to a professional career.